Aishwarya-Tonpe/Independent-study/Blog.md

 The Mixtec codices are extraordinary semasiographic manuscripts crafted from deerskin and folded into accordion-style “fold-books,” offering a window into the rich history and culture of the Mixtec civilization.
 These visually stunning works, like the famed tale of Lord Eight Deer Jaguar Claw—who united much of the Mixtec region—blend art and storytelling, chronicling origin myths, conquests, and the divine lineage of rulers.
 Referred to as _tonindeye_ (lineage histories), _tnuhu niquidza yya_ (accounts of rulers' deeds), or _ñee ñuhu_ (sacred skins), the codices were sacred records that legitimized rulers by linking them to gods and illustrating their genealogies and rituals.
 Among the six pre-Hispanic codices—Zouche-Nuttall, Vindobonensis, Colombino-Becker, Bodley, Waecker-Gotter, and Selden—each tells a unique story while preserving the indigenous traditions of a pre-colonial world untouched by European influence.

 #### How are they organized and read?
 Mixtec codices are read uniquely, starting from the top right and following red lines that divide the page into sections.
 Readers navigate scene-by-scene in a zig-zag pattern, reading down a section, then turning to read the next section in the opposite direction.
+This zig-zag reading pattern is governed by the **boustrophedon** style, a term that describes the alternating direction of reading, much like the way oxen plow a field.

 #### Mixtec Day Signs and Time Notations

 The Mixtec and Aztec civilizations shared a sacred calendar system with 20 day signs and a 260-day year, divided into 20 trecenas (13-day periods).
 Alongside this, the Mixtec used a 365-day solar calendar, primarily for non-date purposes.
 These two calendars interlocked every 52 years, forming a "calendar round," which was used to date historical events by combining a year from the solar calendar and a day from the sacred calendar.
 The Mixtec adopted Aztec day signs, as seen in their manuscripts and the Aztec Piedra del Sol sculpture, which displays the 20 day signs around its center.

-More Information about Mixtec codices can be found here : [ A Look at the Mixtec Semasiographic Writing System](https://ufdatastudio.com/posts/2023-08-29-mixtec-blog/)
+More Information about Mixtec codices can be found here : [
+A Look at the Mixtec Semasiographic Writing System](https://ufdatastudio.com/posts/2023-08-29-mixtec-blog/)

 #### Aspects of Mixtec Codices that were relevant to our task